 Find out more about The Moselle Valley: Vines & Views itinerary

-Find out more about the Dutch Delights itinerary
+Find out more about the From Amsterdam to Antwerp itinerary

 There’s no denying that our itineraries take you to some standout destinations, but we want your trip with TUI River Cruises to be memorable both onboard and ashore.
 That’s why we’ve splashed out on upgrading our ships.
 Alongside chic interiors, all of them offer a pair of restaurants and two lounges for entertainment.
 You can get your breakfast, lunch, and dinner at the Verdastro restaurant – expect a menu that changes daily, featuring locally sourced ingredients.
+And, there’s a six-course gala dinner once a week.
 Breakfast is a buffet affair, and lunch and dinner are served à la carte.
-Meanwhile, in the Bistro, you’ll find a buffet spread and à la carte offering for all three meals.
-Nightly entertainment’s hosted at the Observatory, and coffee and cocktails are the sophisticated Club Lounge’s signature.
+Meanwhile, in the Bistro, you’ll find a buffet spread for breakfast and an à la carte offering for all three meals.
+Nightly entertainment’s hosted at the Observatory – along with a daily happy hour complete with canapes, and a buffet-style afternoon tea – and coffee and cocktails are the sophisticated Club Lounge’s signature.
 When it comes to kicking back between stops, the top deck’s got you covered.
 It’s split into zones, so whether you want to relax on a sunbed or get involved with activities, you’re all set.

 Our top deals tailored to you, straight to your inbox Sign up for offers